Practical InformationWIFI, Telephones, Footwear, and more

 Telephones are another issue.
 Right as COVID became an issue, March 2020, the local communications company took all signal away from our area!
 Because of this, we ask guests to please leave cell phones in airplane mode so as to not use battery power searching for signal.
 For voice communication, What’s App works fairly well here with most devices.

 It is always a good idea to have travel insurance.
 Travel expenses are often pre-paid.
 If your plans need to change due to health, family emergency etc., drivers, guides, and lodges, who are often fully booked during the high season and have turned down many reservations, are unlikely to happily give a refund.
 The local airlines sometimes will give you a credit but no refund.
 High season is short here and needs to cover expenses for many slow months.
 Please see our cancellation policy on the reservations page.

 Pharmacy and hospitals

 In the 18 years we have been open, never has a guest needed professional medical care, but it is good to know what is available.
 In the town of Puerto Jimenez there are two pharmacies and one clinic with a few overnight beds, basically capable of first response and dealing with emergency or basic medical needs.
-It is run by the national health system which requires participation, so cash may be necessary to receive treatment (there is a ATM in town).
+It is run by the national health system which requires participation, so cash or credit card may be necessary to receive treatment (there is a ATM in town).
 Across the gulf, 35 minutes by boat, there is a well equipped hospital.
 The pharmacies usually have a private doctor available.
 Most drugs may be purchased easily, if necessary.

 San Jose has great private hospitals.
 The standard of care is world class and possibly better than what one gets in their own country although some newer drugs, equipment and technology may not be available.
 Rates vary from extremely reasonable (the norm) to much higher than expected depending on the procedure, doctor or facility.